willfurnass/sheffield_hpc/sharc/software/apps/ansys/fluent.rst

     fluent 2ddp -i test.jou -gu -t $NSLOTS -driver null

-Further details about how to construct batch jobs can be found on the :ref:`batch submission guide <submit-batch>` page
+Further details about how to construct batch jobs can be found on the :ref:`batch submission guide <submit_batch_sharc>` page

 The job is submitted to the queue by typing: